ulises-jeremias/webextension/README.md

 ## Introduction

-Web extension developed as training for research project in web augmentation.
+Web extension developed as training proposed by [LIFIA](http://www.lifia.info.unlp.edu.ar) for research project in web increase.

+It allows you to find, in [Google Scholar](https://scholar.google.com/), elements related to the longest word found from collecting the text of the `<h1>` elements of the current page.
+They are arranged in a floating panel and remove it at the end of your search.

 ## Using the extension